One of the most useful benefits of WordPress is the ability to quickly and easily enhance your WordPress site’s functionality using plugins.

 - Improve Google local search

-- Publicize your posts automatically on social networks like Facebook, Twitter, LinkedIn, StumbleUpon and others
+- Post your posts automatically on social pages like Facebook, Twitter, LinkedIn, Pinterest and many others

-- Display countdown timers (for expiring offers, coupons, etc …)
+- Display countdown timers (for special offers, coupons, etc …)

 - Display personal greetings, timed offers, etc …